mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     .collect { println(it) }
 ```

-And, that's all for the error handling in flows.
+That's all for error handling in flows.

 ## 5. Working with Flows